-In the last video of this tutorial, you will use both the Marquee selection tool and the Paintbrush selection tool to select a noise, and you will use the Auto Heal feature to attenuate the noise.
-You will also learn the different settings to correctly export your clip in the proper format.
+In this video, you will use both the Marquee selection tool and the Paintbrush selection tool to select a noise, and then use the Auto Heal feature to attenuate the noise.
+You will also learn the different settings to export your clip correctly in the proper format.

 Now most of the noise should be removed from your audio.